sparkfun/SparkFun_RTK_EVK/docs/hardware_hookup.md

 ### Connecting to the u-blox Modules

 You can connect to the ZED-F9P, NEO-D9S, or LARA-R6 by inserting the USB-C connector into the port labeled as **CONFIG UBLOX** and inserting the other end to your computer's USB port.
-This will power the RTK EVK and allow you to connect the modules to u-center.
+This will power the RTK EVK and allow you to connect the modules to u-center or m-center (for the LARA-R6).

 <div style="text-align: center;">
   <table>